 Employees performing euthanasia are trained and certified through an approved organization.
 Once this training is completed, the employee is then supervised in his or her ability to humanely perform the euthanasia.
-The employee then undergoes a final evaluation before receiving approval and certification by the Veterinary Medical Director.
+The employee then undergoes a final evaluation before receiving approval and certification by the Veterinary Medical Director or other staff veterinarian.